KadirEmreOto/FileBase/README.md

 * Argument order is insignificant.

-* There are two operation:
+* There are three operation:
     *     upload
     *     download
     *     list